 When space is available, students at least 65 years of age as of the first day of the applicable course section may audit that course section without payment of any required tuition or registration fees.
-Students who wish to audit a course must follow regular registration procedures, meet the course prerequisites, complete the "Audit Request" form, and have approval of the Department Chair responsible for the particular course.
+All policies and procedures of the Audit Policy apply equally to students auditing a course under the Special Provisions for Senior Citizens, except student auditing under the Special Provisions for Senior Citizens receive a grade of "SR" (senior audit) on their transcript.